matimortari/windkeep/content/privacy-policy.md

 ## Changes to This Policy

 We may update this Privacy Policy from time to time.
-Continued use of SecretkeepR constitutes acceptance of the updated policy.
+Continued use of WindKeep constitutes acceptance of the updated policy.
 We encourage you to review this page periodically.

 ## Contact